Optimal Design of Automated Market Makers on Decentralized Exchanges: Optimal Design of AMM for CGMMM

 \subsection{Empirical Test}

-In this subsection, we conduct an empirical test of the following model implication derived in Section \ref{subsect:fee}: the return parameters affect the optimal choice of unit trading fee $f$ only through the fundamental exchange rate volatility $\sigma$, and the larger $\sigma$ is, the higher is the optimal $f$.
+In this subsection, we conduct an empirical test of the following model implication derived in Section \ref{subsect:fee}: the return parameters affect the optimal choice of unit trading fee $f$ only through the fundamental exchange rate volatility $\sigma$.